 - sun hat and sun cream on sunny days

 - waterproof jacket on colder days

-Our Forest School sessions will be led by a qualified Forest School leader from a local provider, Community by Nature.
-During the sessions the children will, at an appropriate level, have opportunities to work with real hand tools and, under strict adult supervision, observe the building of small camp fires through the course of the Forest School work.
+Our forest school sessions are led by our fully trained Forest School Leaders, supported by members of Bedford's staff.
+During the sessions the children will, at an appropriate level, have opportunities to work with real hand tools and, under strict adult supervision, observe the building of small camp fires through the course of the forest school work.
 Please be assured that your child's safety is our first priority and all the necessary adult to children ratios, risk assessments and other related safety checks have been undertaken.

 The pictures illustrate how much our children are enjoying their forest school sessions - providing them with an alternative, but equally valuable, form of learning.